Hindmarsh Stadium: Adelaide United

-Hindmarsh Stadium has been the home ground of A-League club Adelaide United FC since the formation of the league in 2005.
-The stadium's record attendance outside of the 2000 Olympic Games is 17,000 at the 2008 AFC Champions League Final Second leg between Adelaide United and Gamba Osaka of Japan.
-Adelaide lost 2-0, but still became tournament runners up.
-This remains Adelaide United's record attendance at Hindmarsh.
+Hindmarsh Stadium has been the home ground of A-League Men club Adelaide United since the formation of the club in 2003.
+The stadium's record attendance outside of the 2000 Olympic Games is 17,000 at the 2008 AFC Champions League Final second leg between Adelaide United and Gamba Osaka of Japan.
+Adelaide lost 2–0, being the first Australian side to reach the Final of the AFC Champions League.

+Since 2013, the stadium has been known has Coopers Stadium, under sponsorship from Adelaide brewery Coopers.

 The venue took host to the inaugural FFA Cup Final on 16 December 2014 which saw Adelaide United defeat Perth Glory.
 It has gone on to have a rich cup football history, with United hosting and winning in 2018 and 2019.
-United were 1-0 victors with an attendance of 16,142.
+United were 1–0 victors with an attendance of 16,142.

 Rugby football

 Hindmarsh Stadium not only hosted soccer matches but also hosted Rugby union and Rugby league.
 In 1992 the New Zealand All Blacks played an exhibition game against a South Australian 'Select' team.
 The All Blacks, including goal kicking Stand-off Grant Fox who would retire the following year as the All Blacks highest ever point scorer, ran out easy winners while FitzSimons, playing up to the crowd by humorously claiming innocence, was sent off midway through the second half after numerous infringements.
 At the time this made FitzSimons the only Wallaby (although his international career had finished by the time of the match) to ever be sent off in a match against the All Blacks.

 In 1998 the short lived National Rugby League team the Adelaide Rams used Hindmarsh for their last 4 home games of the 1998 NRL season.
-The Rams début at the venue was a success when they thumped the Balmain Tigers 52-0 in front of 7,351 fans.
-The Rams would end up 2-2 at Hindmarsh after defeating the Auckland Warriors, but losing to Manly-Warringah and North Sydney.
+The Rams début at the venue was a success when they thumped the Balmain Tigers 52–0 in front of 7,351 fans.
+The Rams would end up 2–2 at Hindmarsh after defeating the Auckland Warriors, but losing to Manly-Warringah and North Sydney.
 The Rams were to continue using Hindmarsh as their home ground in the 1999 NRL season giving them a rectangular venue suited to league rather than an oval as was their previous home, the Adelaide Oval.
 However the team was wound up by owners News Ltd only weeks before the start of the 1999 season.